exchangegroup/braintree-framework-builder/README.md

 * Add `#import <Braintree/Braintree.h>` into your view controller.
 * Call a Braintree method in your view controller, like this: `Braintree *braintree = [Braintree braintreeWithClientToken: @"my token"];`

 The app will crash with an error message from Braintree: "BTClient could not initialize because the provided clientToken was invalid".
-That means our integration is working correctly.
+That means that our integration is working correctly.
+Job's done!

 ## Reference